pravinavisakan/Classics20CreativeProject/writeup_Pravin.md

+Pravin Visakan

+Classics 20 2018

+Professor 2018

-## On Text Games and Augustan Rome
+### On Text Games and Augustan Rome

-If there's one thing I learned in Classics 20, it's that game development is an invlved process.
+If there's one thing I learned in Classics 20, it's that game development is an involved process.

 Our group for the creative project consisted of two people - myself (Pravin Visakan), and a friend from another section (Kirill Shumilov).
 I knew from the moment I saw the guidelines that we would try some sort of interactive text story.
 Robigalia, from lecture, seemed to be the perfect setting for a story - an irate deity of wheat rust seemed both comical and dangerous at the same time.